 What Do You Need to Know About Zoning Laws?

-It’s not against the law to live off the grid in Montana but there are certain rules to follow.
+While we have answered the question of if you are able to homestead in Montana, there are still certain rules that need to be followed if you plan to live off the grid.
 In some cases, you’ll need to obtain a permit before setting up particular areas of your homestead.

 There are varying zoning laws between the counties so it’s important to research at a local level.
 Overall, the zoning laws in Montana are quite relaxed compared to other states.